I Did the One Thing I Said I Would Never Do At Work

 I once read that preparation is the key to success, and if you're truly passionate about your work then Monday should be just another day to do what you love.
 Well, I happen to love what I do and I can tell you right now that whoever said that is either lying or has never suffered from a case of the Mondays.
 EVER!

-I don't care how much you love your job or how much you think you've prepared because Monday always finds a way to kick you right in the BALL-erinas.
+I don't care how much you love your job or how much you think you've prepared yourself for it because Monday always finds a way to kick you right in the BALL-erinas.

 Case in point, the Monday after Thanksgiving.
 I had just come off a 4 day weekend where I had slept in, ordered out and binge watched really bad reality TV.
 It was like I had traveled back in time to my 20s.